-- C. Bus Rules for Students - 1.
-Students are required to enter and leave the bus in an orderly, single file and wear seat belts on buses so equipped. - 2.
-Students are to be silent while the bus is proceeding across any railroad crossing. - 3.
+C. Bus Rules for Students

+- 1. Students are required to enter and leave the bus in an orderly, single file and wear seat belts on buses so equipped. - 2.
+Students are to be silent while the bus is stopped at or proceeding across any railroad crossing. - 3.
 If it is necessary to cross the road before boarding the bus or after exiting the bus, students are to cross in FRONT of the bus after the school bus operator gives a signal that crossing is safe. - 4.
 Students are to report promptly to the principal/designee when instructed to do so by the school bus operator. - 5.
 Students must remain properly seated while the bus is in motion. - 6.
 Musical instruments which interfere with the seating and safety of others shall be placed in the seat or held in the lap of the owner.
 Instruments may be transported only on a space available basis. - 7.
-Talking is permitted on the bus in a normal, conversational voice. - 8.
-Using aerosols, fragrances, or sprays of any kind on board the bus is prohibited.
+Talking is permitted on the bus in a normal, conversational voice.